martin-sucha/ide-dynamic-secrets/README.md

 <!-- Plugin description -->
 IDE Dynamic Secrets plugin allows using secrets stored in Hashicorp Vault from within IntelliJ Platform based IDEs:

+* Use secrets when connecting to databases in database tools and revoke lease when connection is disconnected.
+  The plugin adds "Dynamic Secrets" authentication type to data source properties.
-Expose secrets as environment variables when running your programs and revoke those secrets when the program finishes.
+* Expose secrets as environment variables when running your programs and revoke those secrets when the program finishes.
+  The plugin adds "Dynamic Secrets" tab to Run/Debug configurations.

   Supported run configurations:

   * Go
   * Python

-Use secrets when connecting to databases in database tools.
 <!-- Plugin description end -->

 ## Installation